 - In paging, allocation of memory is easy and cheap.

-- In this technique, swapping of processes is easy between equal-sized pages and frames.
+- In this technique, swapping processes is easy between equal-sized pages and frames.

 - Paging also solves the problem of fitting memory chunks of varying sizes onto the backing store.

-- Page which is just swapped out is least likely to be used again.
+- The page which is just swapped out is least likely to be used again.

 - It allows demand paging and prepaging.